CloudSecurityAlliance-DataSets/dataset-public-laws-regulations-standards/country/Germany/BSI-AI-C4/criteria.md

 - extending the applicability of the service for larger user groups;
 - retraining according to PF-07.

-## SR-04 Testing Learning Pipeline Robustness Criterion
+## SR-04 Testing Learning Pipeline Robustness

 Based on the mitigation decisions for specific threat models for the learning pipeline of the AI model(s) within the scope of the AI service (e.g. based on data poisoning or data tampering through backdoors) derived from the risk exposure assessment in SR-02 and SR-03, the AI model(s) within the scope of the AI service are tested by simulating attacks.
 These tests take into account the integrity of the relevant data sets and their impact on the AI model(s) within the scope of the AI service.
 Threat models, attack vectors and identified vulnerabilities are followed up as specified in SR-06.
 Subject matter experts perform a sensitivity analysis to estimate the impact of data contributed by users on future changes to the AI service in order to measure the risks associated with the inclusion of user data into the learning pipeline.
 Data access management according to DM-02 is taken into consideration.

 About the Criterion

 Known state-of-the-art vulnerabilities of the learning pipeline include following types of data poisoning attacks:
 - Logic corruption;